chiefmikey/the-myspace/README.md

 Full stack recreation of a popular social networking platform

-- Engaged users by reducing time to First Contentful Paint with progressively rendered images
-- Expanded availability to users with traditional URL navigation creatively leveraging React Router
-- Improved client accessibility with dynamic string lengths clamped using LinesEllipsis

 ## 2007 called, it wants its Myspace profile back

 Close your eyes.
 Do you hear that?
 It's the sound of a million keyboards